datopian/playbook/onboarding/first-steps/README.md

 ### First Steps

+* [ ] I have created this issue in gitlab :smile:
+* [ ] On GitHub I have made my membership of Datopian public and it's visible on my profile and on https://github.com/datopian
 * [ ] I have access to GDrive
   * [ ] Email signature
   * [ ] Doc Styles are set.
 Test by creating a google doc in apprentice folder and see that default doc styles are automatically applied (you can delete this document afterwards).